 How we can help - Mental Health Strategy

 We are delighted to say that here at Queen’s Park High School we are continuing to work positively to help solve this problem.
 We want to make sure that all of our students and our parents/carers feel confident in the knowledge that, should their child be experiencing any level of mental ill health, there is support available at Queen's Park High School to manage this.
-To begin to help address the issues around young people’s mental health, we are rolling out a brand new ‘Mental Health Strategy’ incorporating a Mental Health Action Group, a peer support programme, regular whole school assemblies and social media Links.
+To begin to help address the issues around young people’s mental health, we are rolling out a brand new ‘Mental Health Strategy’ incorporating a Wellbeing Action Group, a peer support programme, regular whole school assemblies and social media Links.

 Mrs Sarah Williams

 Senior Mental Health Lead

 Our Wellbeing Action Group is made up of representative members from each of the relevant parties:

 - Students (one from each year group)

 - Local CAMHS body

 Through our school assemblies, PSCHE programme, our school’s social media and our on-line student concerns button on EduLink One, we hope all our students will feel both positive and confident in knowing when and how to access support.

 There's a lot going on for young people right now, so we wanted to share with you a few things that might be helpful if you are struggling.
 Please find below a list of organisations you could get in touch with if you are feeling overwhelmed or anxious: